-Bayesian regularization has been employed to study various problems such as constitutive modeling : in [19] (2003) M. Lefik and B.A.
-Schreer. proposed a BRANN as a tool for numerical modelling of the constitutive behaviour of a physically non-linear body, or to study magnetic shielding in [17] 2010, where analytical, finite element and BRANN methods was compared to calculate the shielding efficiency of a cylindrical ferromagnetic shield.
-In [33] Singh et al. (1998) used a Bayesian neural network to predict the yield and tensile strength of rolled steel sheets as a function of chemical composition and processing parameters.
-Zhang et al. [16] (2002) employed Bayesian regularization neural networks to predict storage and loss modului of short fiber reinforced composites as a function of material composition and temperature.
-Gavard et al. [13] (1996) used BRANN to study formation of austenite during continuous heating of steels.
+Bayesian regularization has been employed to study various problems such as constitutive modeling : in [17] (2003) M. Lefik and B.A.
+Schreer. proposed a Bayesian Regularization Artificial Neural Network (BRANN) as a tool for numerical modelling of the constitutive behaviour of a physically non-linear body, or to study magnetic shielding in [15] 2010, where analytical, finite element and BRANN methods was compared to calculate the shielding efficiency of a cylindrical ferromagnetic shield.
+In [31] Singh et al. (1998) used a BRANN to predict the yield and tensile strength of rolled steel sheets as a function of chemical composition and processing parameters.
+Zhang et al. [14] (2002) employed BRANN to predict storage and loss modului of short fiber reinforced composites as a function of material composition and temperature.
+Gavard et al. [11] (1996) used BRANN to study formation of austenite during continuous heating of steels.
 The goal being to predict austenite start and finish temperatures as a function of chemical composition and heating rate.

-Recently, in Babuska et al.[4] (2016) BRANN predicted fatigue parameters of 75S-T6 aluminum alloys by using strain-life (S-N) curve data.
-Arzaghi et al. [3] (2017) presents a dynamic risk-based methodology for maintenance scheduling of subsea pipelines subjected to fatigue cracks using Bayesian network inference.
+Arzaghi et al. [2] (2017) presents a dynamic risk-based methodology for maintenance scheduling of subsea pipelines subjected to fatigue cracks using Bayesian network inference.

-More recently, Pruksawan et al. [31] (2019) proposed the optimization of a very high strength adhesive material based on an active learning model and Bayesian optimization.
+More recently, Pruksawan et al. [29] (2019) proposed the optimization of a very high strength adhesive material based on an active learning model and Bayesian optimization.
 This combination makes it possible to rely on a small number of experimental data, without having to use data from the literature.
 They selected the 5 target values closest to experimental reality and then injected them into the initial data set.

-Regarding the BFGS algorithm (2017) [6] used six different training artificial neural network algorithms such as f Bayesian regularization, LevenbergâMarquardt and BFGS to predict the failure loads of bonded pultruded composite.
+Regarding the BFGS algorithm, H E. Balcioglu et al. (2017) [4] used six different training artificial neural network algorithms such as Bayesian regularization, Levenberg-Marquardt and BFGS to predict the failure loads of bonded pultruded composite.

-Recently, M. Wiciak-PikuÅa et al. deals in [37] with the phenomenon of tool wear prediction in face milling of aluminum matrix composite materials (AMC), class as hard-to-cut materials.
+Recently, M. Wiciak-Pikuła et al. deals in [35] with the phenomenon of tool wear prediction in face milling of aluminum matrix composite materials (AMC), class as hard-to-cut materials.
 For this purpose, the MLP networks is considered with different activation functions based on cutting force and vibration acceleration measures in the time domain.
 The BFGS algorithm, which is considered one of the most effective, is selected for training 13 imputs.

 Our study has three steps.
-First, mechanical and physicochemical characteristic of the polymer B and systems A-150, A-185 were extracted from the thesis work of Laurence Poussines [30].
+First, in part I, mechanical and physico-chemical characteristic of the polymer B and systems A-150, A-185 were extracted from the thesis work of Laurence Poussines [28].
 They are summarized below.
-Second, tensile tests were performed at three imposed temperatures by the industrialist, $-40^{\circ}C$, $25^{\circ}C$ and $70^{\circ}C$.
-And thirdly, ANN was carried out to train with the B system and to predict the mechanical properties of the polymer B and systems A-150, A-185 for different aging times.
+Second, tensile tests were performed at three imposed temperatures by the industrialist, $-40^{\circ}C$ , $25^{\circ}C$ and $70^{\circ}C$ .
+And thirdly in part II, ANN was carried out to train with the B system and to predict the mechanical properties of the polymer B and systems A-150, A-185 for different aging times.